jasminappleby/100DaysOfCode/README.md

 ## Edit notes

-Flash Cards - Flipping the card over does not work on Safari, unknown as to why.
+- Flash Cards - Flipping the card over does not work on Safari, unknown as to why.
+- I did not complete day 30 due to illness, so I added an image of what I managed with 1 hour

 ## Contents